The St. Louis Cardinals (37-52) are on the road to face the Chicago White Sox (38-53) at Guaranteed Rate Field on Sunday...

 The Cardinals saw continued success in the 2010s with former catcher Mike Matheny becoming the new manager.
 The club won three straight division titles from 2013 to 2015.
 They also reached the World Series in 2013, but they lost in six games to the Boston Red Sox.

-If you are a fan of the St. Louis Cardinals, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the St. Louis Cardinals have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the St. Louis Cardinals, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the St. Louis Cardinals have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the St. Louis Cardinals?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!